Media got a surprise early look at Pokémon: Let’s Go at the Nintendo VSUK event this weekend.

 Well, the good news is that it works almost exactly the same way as Pokemon Go.
 When you’re ready to throw the ball, you simply press and hold in the analog stick button and the familiar shrinking circle will appear around the Pokemon.
 From there, you ‘throw’ the Pokeball overhand towards the TV screen and the ball responds to the gesture in the digital world.

 As we were throwing balls, the rep told us that the gyroscope is so responsive that it can actually track where you throw the ball at the screen.
-So, if you’re trying to catch a moving Mon like a Golbat and you throw towards it on the top right-hand corner of the screen, that’s where the ball is going to go.
+So, if you’re trying to catch a moving Mon like a Golbat and you throw it towards the top right-hand corner of the screen, that’s where the ball is going to go.
 Based on our time with it, we can definitely back up that claim.

 Through the demo, we were mostly catching Pidgies, Ratatas and Weedles, so it was actually quite easy to get great and even excellent throws, but something we really struggled with was curveballs.
 It’s not just us either as the rep also admitted that he’d struggled to do it as well.
 It’s not a simple case of spinning the ball around and throwing inward either as the ball just drops limply from your hand.

-After an hour with Pokemon: Let’s Go, it’s not something we figured out how to do.
+After an hour with Pokemon: Let’s Go, sadly, it’s not something we mastered or even figured out how to do.
 I don’t know if this is something still being worked on – bare in mind, this is a slightly updated E3 build – but it is our one main concern coming away from a hands-on session with the ball.
 Hopefully, Let’s Go will feature some sort of training system for players who purchase a Pokeball Plus so they can get the most out of it and master some advanced techniques.

-But the cool aesthetics of the ball really help sell the experience with the LED prominently flashing when you catch a Mon and sounds unique to that creature audibly blaring through the little speaker once they’re caught.
+But the cool aesthetics of the ball really help sell the experience with the LED prominently flashing when you catch a Mon with sounds unique to that creature audibly blaring through the little speaker once they’re caught.
 Truly, it’s a lovely touch and definitely fulfills the dream of any Poke addict who’s always wanted an interactive sphere of their own.

 I’m going to be honest, after playing Pokemon: Let’s Go with the Pokeball Plus I’m not actually sure I want to experience it with a Joy-con.
 This feels like the definitive way to play.
 And with them also being fully compatible with Pokemon GO, enabling you to hatch eggs, get candy and count your steps, as well as playing the game without checking your phone screen, I’d argue there’s plenty of justification for the price tag.

-What’s more, it seems safe to assume that these are quietly replacing the Pokemon Go Plus wristbands as those are no longer stocked on the official Nintendo website.
+It also seems safe to assume that these are quietly replacing the Pokemon Go Plus wristbands as those are no longer stocked on the official Nintendo website.
 If you have one, I guess it’s a collector’s item now.

 Ok, enough about balls.
 What about Pokemon: Let’s Go?